ultimicro/slingshot/README.md

 [![CI](https://github.com/ultimicro/slingshot/actions/workflows/ci.yml/badge.svg)](https://github.com/ultimicro/slingshot/actions/workflows/ci.yml)
 [![Crates.io](https://img.shields.io/crates/v/slingshot)](https://crates.io/crates/slingshot)

-Slingshot is an async runtime for Rust like Tokio or async-std.
-What makes Slingshot different from those runtimes is Slingshot working directly with data types from `std` like `std::net::TcpStream` instead of introducing a new data type.
+Slingshot is a bare metal performance async runtime for Rust similar to Tokio or async-std.
+What makes Slingshot different from those runtimes is:

+- It is working directly with the data types from `std` like `std::net::TcpStream` instead of introducing a new data type.
+- It is a bare metal runtime with (almost) zero cost the same as C that directly using a platform-specific I/O notification system.

-Currently it supports only Linux but the runtime was designed as a cross platform so any PR to add supports for the other platforms is welcome!
+Currently it is supports only Linux but the runtime was designed as a cross platform so any PR to add supports for the other platforms is welcome!

 ## Examples